jakehawk/04_MTG/README.md

 ### [MTG API](https://docs.magicthegathering.io/) providing info for [my backend](https://github.com/jakehawk/04_MTG_API)

 ## Approach
 I went into this project feeling pretty confident in my react skills.
 After successfully setting up my back end I dove a little deeper into react and especially into redux which is a change from using an MVC model.
 This was much more complicated than first thought.
-Hoping something will be done by Friday to show.
+Hoping something will be done by Friday to show. **It wasn't**

 ## Major Hurdles
 **Redux**